 There are certain actions that would appear to cause great harm (or have the potential to do so) but do not appear to be invading anyone else’s property.
 We can cite littering, driving under the influence of alcohol or drugs, and shouting “fire” in a crowded space as examples.
 The victimless aspect of these acts, however, is caused by the fact that they take place on public property that is owned by no identifiable individual.
 In a libertarian world however, where all property is privately owned, the property owner would demand standards of conduct (i.e. through contract if you are, for example, paying to drive on a road) and breaches of these standards would then be invasions of the property that could be subject to legal sanction.
 Indeed, as we saw in part three, contract is a method of preventing and apportioning responsibility for aggression where there is a pre-existing relationship between the parties.

 An action which causes an invasion to another person’s body should be contrasted with an omission, i.e. a “failure” to act in order to prevent such an invasion.
 The latter should not normally be regarded as aggressive unless there is a pre-existing arrangement between the parties that compels one of them to intervene (such as a contract with a doctor to provide you with treatment).
-The difference between the two is that an action creates the very circumstances which cause the invasion; with an omission, however, the circumstances are pre-existing – the defendant simply refuses to intervene so as to neutralise the danger to the plaintiff when it is within his power to do so.
+The difference between the two is that an action creates the very circumstances that are sufficient to cause the invasion; with an omission, however, sufficient circumstances are pre-existing – the defendant simply refuses to intervene so as to neutralise the danger to the plaintiff when it is within his power to do so.
 For example, if I deliberately poison your food then I am guilty of murder if the poison kills you; if, however, I refuse to give you food which I own and you subsequently die of starvation then I am legally responsible for nothing.
 If I hold your head under the water in a lake and drown you then, similarly, I am a murderer.
 If, however, you are already struggling to swim in the lake and I walk by without helping you then, once again, legal responsibility for your subsequent death could not be pinned on me.
 In certain circumstances the decision to withhold help may, rightfully, attract severe moral criticism, but the reason why omissions result in no legal liability (which, with a few exceptions, is the case in English law) is that the opposite would itself be aggressive.
 If there was a positive duty upon you to act then the law would be compelling you to divert your person and property from serving your ends to serving the needs of other people, a situation that amounts to forced charity.
 This differs only in degree from the kind of redistributive tax slavery under which we all languish now.
 The law should stop everyone else from forcing new problems onto you, but it should not allow you to simply offload the costs of your existing problems onto them.

-Once again we will not attempt to justify here the basis of self-ownership and private property upon which legal regulation in a libertarian world rests; rather we will merely assume it to be true and examine its consequences for a legal order.
+Before we proceed onto discussing the elements of liability, we should reiterate that we will not attempt to justify here the basis of self-ownership and private property upon which legal regulation in a libertarian world rests; rather we will merely assume it to be true and examine its consequences for a legal order.